3. EE 0 - Single Site Run

 Python solution 1

 Autotrophic respiration (RA) is the sum of growth respiration (RG) and maintenance respiration (RM).
-RG and RM encompass all vegetation respiration (both above and belowground).
+RG and RM encompass all vegetation respiration (both above and below ground).

-does not have explicit outputs for RA, ER, or NEE, so we will
+dvmdostem does not have explicit outputs for RA, ER, or NEE, so we will

 X = 0